 Roots in tradition, and a love of all kinds of partnering work

-A native of Argentina, Valeria Solomonoff is a dancer, teacher, and choreographer based in New York City.
-An innovator with firm roots in traditional tango, Valeria has an extensive background in modern dance and theater, and an appetite for interdisciplinary projects that emphasize partnering – whether for stage, screen or educational purposes.
+A native of Argentina, Valeria Solomonoff is a choreographer, dancer and teacher based in New York City.
+An innovator with firm roots in Argentine tango, modern dance and theater, Valeria has an appetite for projects that emphasize partnering and theater – whether for stage, screen or educational purposes.

 Founding the first all-woman tango company

 Before settling in New York, Valeria was awarded Best Soloist (1990) and Best Modern Dance Choreography (1997) at dance festivals in Rosario, Argentina.

 In the U.S., she founded, co-directed, choreographed, and danced for the first all-woman tango company in the world: TangoMujer, which toured the U.S. supported by two New England Foundation for the Arts grants, and performed internationally.